SAMMISolutions/docs/doc_posts/_commands-obs-motion/obs-motion-alpha.md

 |Smooth|	Dropdown |	Type of transition.<br/> **None** = Normal, **Out** = Starts out fast and ends slow, **In** = Starts out slow and ends fast,  <br/> **In/Out**= Starts out slow, gets faster and then slows down at the end again.
 {:class='table table-primary'}

+**OBS WebSocket 5 Request:** `SetSourceFilterSettings` (called repeatedly each SAMMI frame)

+Sends `{"opacity": value}` as `filterSettings` every frame, targeting the specified Color Correction filter.
+Older Color Correction filters use the `opacity` key with a 0–100 range; newer ones use 0–1.